 This is a beneficial change as those meat-loving bacteria are responsible for some harmful by-products that increase the risk of disease.
 Thankfully, those plant-loving gut bugs that will replace them are very health-promoting.

 It’s perfectly normal to experience a little digestive discomfort while this process is happening.
-It can take a few days to a week for this changeover to occur.
+It can take a few days to a few weeks for this changeover to occur.
 Be patient, soon your digestion is going to be so much smoother.

 Tips for the Transition to a Plant-Based Diet